emboldagency/embold-sage10-tweaks/readme.txt

 4. Always make sure the default block library is loaded even when Soil is installed and set to clean.

 == Changelog ==

+= 0.11.0 =
+* change how we're loading styles in the block editor

 = 0.10.0 =
 * open source the plugin